priyanka25081999/devops-practice/docker/docker basics.md

 7. Then do "docker push priyankass99/my-web-app"

 Now, you can login to docker hub and check your repository with new image!

+**Environment variables in Docker:**

+1. docker run -e APP_COLOR=blue web-app --> so it will apply blue color to the web application.
+In the code, we need to add color = os.environ.get("APP_COLOR")
+2. You can find list of set environment variables in config section of docker inspect command